ClementGib/TCS/git.md

 #### Combined commit

-Usually people do `git add` and `git commit` but this is possible do it in one line with `git commit -am`
+Usually people do `git add` and `git commit` but this is possible do it in one line with `git commit -am "message"` This command followed by the commit message will automaticly add files of the current folder and commit with a message
 ```bash
 # git commit and automatic git add .
 $ git commit -am "first commit"